2025 EOI Update: Which States Are Still Open for 190 and 491 Visa Invitations?

 While no states have formally announced closures, the numbers speak for themselves.
 Several states are very close to reaching their limits:

-• Victoria: At 99.7% capacity for 190 and 95.7% for 491 – effectively closed
+• Victoria: At 99.7% capacity for 190 and 95.7% for 491.
+They closed their ROI system to new applicants in April.
+Effectively closed

 • Queensland: Only a small handful of places left